Bad debt

-Bad debt, occasionally called uncollectible accounts expense, is a monetary amount owed to a creditor that is unlikely to be paid and for which the creditor is not willing to take action to collect for various reasons, often due to the debtor not having the money to pay, for example due to a company going into liquidation or insolvency.
+In finance, bad debt, occasionally called uncollectible accounts expense, is a monetary amount owed to a creditor that is unlikely to be paid and for which the creditor is not willing to take action to collect for various reasons, often due to the debtor not having the money to pay, for example due to a company going into liquidation or insolvency.
 A high bad debt rate is caused when a business is not effective in managing its credit and collections process.
-If the credit check of a new customer is not thorough or the collections team isn’t proactively reaching out to recover payments, a company faces the risk of a high bad debt.
-There are various technical definitions of what constitutes a bad debt, depending on accounting conventions, regulatory treatment and the institution provisioning.
+If the credit check of a new customer is not thorough or the collections team is not proactively reaching out to recover payments, a company faces the risk of a high bad debt.
+Various technical definitions exist of what constitutes a bad debt, depending on accounting conventions, regulatory treatment and institution provisioning.
 In the United States, bank loans with more than ninety days' arrears become "problem loans".
 Accounting sources advise that the full amount of a bad debt be written off to the profit and loss account or a provision for bad debts as soon as it is foreseen.

 Doubtful debt

 Doubtful debts are those debts which a business or individual is unlikely to be able to collect.
-The reasons for potential non-payment can include disputes oversupply, delivery, the condition of the item, or the appearance of financial stress within a customer's operations.
+The reasons for potential non-payment can include disputes over supply, delivery, the condition of the item, or the appearance of financial stress within a customer's operations.
 When such a dispute occurs, it is prudent to add this debt or portion thereof to the doubtful debt reserve.
 This is done to avoid over-stating the assets of the business as trade debtors are reported net of doubtful debt.
-When there is no longer any doubt that a debt is uncollectible, the debt becomes bad.
+When there is no doubt that a debt is uncollectible, the debt becomes bad.
 An example of a debt becoming uncollectible would be: once final payments have been made from the liquidation of a customer's limited liability company, no further action can be taken.